holisticagency/decouple/README.md

 # HolisticAgency/Decouple

+Decoupling interfaces.

-Very light and agnostic set of interfaces and implementations designed to fake or render unpredictable return values of some PHP native functions.
+This package is a very light and agnostic set of interfaces and implementations designed to fake or render unpredictable return values of some PHP native functions dealing with external concerns.

 ## Installation